-12.3.6 This section describes the framework of the assessment in identifying the magnitude of impact, sensitivity of receptor, and classification of effect.
-The impact assessment methodology applied will take account of technical guidance that has been produced in the UK for the assessment of ground conditions and water resources by the government (i.e. Defra), the Environment Agency document Model Procedures for the

-- Management of Land Contamination CLR11 (Environment Agency, 2004), Contaminated land: Applications in Real Environments (CL:AIRE, 2010); and BS 10175: 2011 Investigation of Potentially Contaminated Sites Code of Practice (BSI, 2011). - 12.3.7 The effects are assessed in terms of the sensitivity or importance of a receptor or feature, and the magnitude of change or scale of impact due to the Proposed Development. - 12.3.8 The sensitivity of a receptor reflects the quality of the receptor and its ability to absorb an impact without perceptible change.
+- 12.3.7 This section describes the framework of the assessment in identifying the magnitude of impact, sensitivity of receptor, and classification of effect.
+The impact assessment methodology applied takes account of technical guidance that has been produced in the UK for the assessment of ground conditions and water resources by the government the Environment Agency document Model Procedures for the Management of Land Contamination CLR11 (Environment Agency, 2004), Contaminated land: Applications in Real Environments (CL:AIRE, 2010); and BS 10175: 2011 Investigation of Potentially Contaminated Sites Code of Practice (BSI, 2011). - 12.3.8 The effects are assessed in terms of the sensitivity or importance of a receptor or feature, and the magnitude of change or scale of impact due to the Proposed Development. - 12.3.9 The sensitivity of a receptor reflects the quality of the receptor and its ability to absorb an impact without perceptible change.
 Sensitivity is defined in Table 12.3.
-The importance of potentially affected geological/ geomorphological features and the sensitivity of receptors that may be affected by land contamination impacts, have been assessed on this basis.
+The importance of potentially affected geological/geomorphological features and the sensitivity of receptors that may be affected by land contamination impacts, have been assessed on this basis.